I've said it many times before, but I'll say it again: road tripping is, in my opinion, the very best way to truly experience and explore a new place.

-When you're self-driving, you can stop at every epic viewpoint, turn down side roads, and take as long as you want to get from Point A to Point B. And you can do a road trip just about anywhere.
+When you're self-driving, you can stop at every epic viewpoint, turn down side roads, take photos of every roadside attraction, and take as long as you want to get from Point A to Point B. And you can do a road trip just about anywhere.

 The following road trips require some time – anywhere to a few days to a few months.

 1. American Southwest

 My favorite road trips (so far) have been ones that have included the American Southwest.
 I did one Route 66 road trip that included this part of the U.S. in 2011, and did a second road trip solely dedicated to the Southwestern states of Utah and Arizona in 2016.